awsdocs/amazon-aurora-user-guide/doc_source/aurora-copy-snapshot.md

 #### AWS CLI<a name="USER_CopyDBClusterSnapshot.Encrypted.CrossRegion.CLI"></a>

-To copy a DB cluster snapshot, use the AWS CLI [https://docs.aws.amazon.com/cli/latest/reference/rds/copy-db-cluster-snapshot.html](https://docs.aws.amazon.com/cli/latest/reference/rds/copy-db-cluster-snapshot.html) command\.
+To copy a DB cluster snapshot, use the AWS CLI [copy\-db\-cluster\-snapshot](https://docs.aws.amazon.com/cli/latest/reference/rds/copy-db-cluster-snapshot.html) command\.
 If you are copying the snapshot to another AWS Region, run the command in the AWS Region to which the snapshot will be copied\.

 The following options are used to copy an encrypted DB cluster snapshot:
-+ `--source-region` – If you are copying the snapshot to another AWS Region, specify the AWS Region that the encrypted DB cluster snapshot will be copied from\.

-  If you are copying the snapshot to another AWS Region and you don't specify `source-region`, you must specify the `pre-signed-url` option instead\.
-The `pre-signed-url` value must be a URL that contains a Signature Version 4 signed request for the `CopyDBClusterSnapshot` action to be called in the source AWS Region where the DB cluster snapshot is copied from\.
-To learn more about the `pre-signed-url`, see [https://docs.aws.amazon.com/cli/latest/reference/rds/copy-db-cluster-snapshot.html](https://docs.aws.amazon.com/cli/latest/reference/rds/copy-db-cluster-snapshot.html)\.
 + `--source-db-cluster-snapshot-identifier` – The identifier for the encrypted DB cluster snapshot to be copied\.
 If you are copying the snapshot to another AWS Region, this identifier must be in the ARN format for the source AWS Region\.
-If that is the case, the AWS Region specified in `source-db-cluster-snapshot-identifier` must match the AWS Region specified for `--source-region`\.
 + `--target-db-cluster-snapshot-identifier` – The identifier for the new copy of the encrypted DB cluster snapshot\.
 + `--kms-key-id` – The KMS key identifier for the key to use to encrypt the copy of the DB cluster snapshot\.